wiseman-timelord/DongleQuery/README.md

 S3
 ...(Shortened)
 ```
-- AT Console Interface  (these are not the droids we are looking for)...
+- AT Console Interface, if one knows how to use it... >_>
 ```
 ========================( DongleQuery )========================